Empire Sandy: Tugboat history

-In 1948 she was bare-boat chartered by Risdon Beazley who renamed her Ashford.
-Together with their Bustler-class tug Twyford, Ashford entered the rescue towage market.

-Ashford is listed as part of the salvage team attending the battleship HMS Warspite after Warspite was drive aground on 23 April 1947 on the way to the breakers.
-Ashford is incorrectly identified as tug Englishman, however all other particulars are of Ashford (Empire Sandy).
+In 1948 she was bareboat chartered by Risdon Beazleym who renamed her Ashford.
+Together with their Bustler-class tug Twyford, Ashford embarked in rescue towing.
+Ashford is listed as part of the salvage team attending the battleship HMS Warspite after she was driven aground on 23 April 1947 on the way to the breakers.
+Ashford is incorrectly identified as tug Englishman, however all other particulars are of her.